Erin was born in Kansas City, Missouri and later moved to the small town of El Dorado Springs, Missouri where she spent most of her life.

 Erin got her start as a contestant on Netflix’s hot new baking show, “NailedIt!“.

-Following that experience, she can be found on a variety of Investigate Discovery shows including “Unmasked” and “Dead of Night”.
+Following that experience, she can be found on a variety of Investigate Discovery shows including “Unmasked”, “Dead of Night”, and “True Conviction”.
 Erin’s also worked on a couple of independent films due out this year.
+Find out more on her imdb page.

 “When She Walked Away”